 It is absolutely true that there is a lot more hedgerow in the State now than 40 or 50 years ago.
 Land was much more intensively farmed and farmers did an awful lot of hedge cutting in times gone by, and 100 years ago every piece of useable land was used.
 All of the hedges were cut back in the winter because there was very little other work to do.
 They really cut them down in wintertime, without a doubt.
 There is a challenge to biodiversity but is the cutting of roadside hedges the problem or is it pesticides, herbicides and other attacks on habitats?
 Is it invasive species, including mammals that have come to Ireland, such as mink?
 Are they the real destroyers or is it roadside hedges being cut in August?
 We must ask ourselves this question.

-I live in a rural area where a lot of people never go down the boreens except the locals.
+I live in a rural area where a lot of people except the locals never go down the boreens.
 People go along the regional roads and the county class 1 roads, but they have not been down the tertiary roads, up the little valleys or down the little roads.
 If the Minister was to talk to any parent of any schoolchild about the cutting of hedges before the children go back to school, the parents will tell us that their little sons or daughters should not be put at risk.
 I am sorry but this is what the parents will tell the Minister; their sons or daughters should not be put at risk for the want of cutting just one face of a hedge in August.
 This is what is proposed.

 The original Bill went further and was going to allow wholesale cutting of hedges in August.
 We tabled an amendment in the Seanad.
 The Minister has obviously accepted this amendment, which limits what was intended.
 I believe it is minimal and puts human life where it should be, ahead of every other consideration.